 We wear what we love to wear.
 Increased confidence is one of the best things about aging and it’s the key to your natural charisma.
 This is what people will initially find the most fascinating about you.
 Your age is really just a number, and the world is about to see what you are made of!

-This article was originally published on 20th March 2016 on I on Image’s blog and updated on 22nd March 2018.
+This article was originally published on 20th March 2016 here on I on Image’s blog and updated on 6th February 2019.

 Your image consultant with an eye for detail